 70s Home Décor:

-Everyone knows that to truly string together a serious interior design, the theme needs to run deeper than the main pieces of furniture.
-This means subtle nods through smaller home décor accessories.
+Everyone knows that to string together a serious interior design truly; the theme needs to run deeper than the main pieces of furniture.
+It means subtle nods through smaller home décor accessories.

 The Humble Lava Lamp: